jiamingz42/JobBoardScrape/README.md

 I wrote this script to practise my web scraping skills, and to conduct an analysis about the characteristics of the demand of analytical positions.

-The package contains several modules:
+The package contains several modules/scripts:
 - linkedin: linkedin module is used to scrape information from job listing boards and company profile page.
 - location: map the raw location to standard location format using the Google Geocoded service from Python package GeoPy